-Though it remains unfinished, the gigantic scale of the Cathedral of Saint Peter of Beauvais is impressive.
+Though it remains unfinished, the gigantic scale of the Cathedral of St. Peter of Beauvais is impressive.

-If funding had been sufficient to finish the nave (and planned towers) it would, without a doubt, rank as highest amongst European gothic cathedrals, even above Cologne Cathedral, which holds that position.
+If funding had been sufficient to finish the nave (and planned towers) it would, without a doubt, rank as the highest amongst European gothic cathedrals.

-Of course, Beauvais Cathedral’s reputation is largely due to the vertiginous height of the choir roof, which reaches 48.5 metres, a world record, far ahead of other French cathedrals, such as Amiens (42.3m), Metz (41.41m), Reims (38m) and Bourges (37.5m).
+- Of course, Beauvais Cathedral’s reputation is largely due to the vertiginous height of the choir roof.
+The vault reaches 48.5 metres.
+This is a world record, far ahead of other French cathedrals, such as Amiens (42.3m), Metz (41.41m), Reims (38m) and Bourges (37.5m).

 The Northern and Southern Façades of the Transept

-The southern façade is magnificently rendered in the gothic style, but also in the Renaissance style in parts.
+The southern façade is magnificently rendered in the gothic style.
+Notice the Renaissance style in parts of the façade.

 The north-facing doors of the cathedral display sculptures of the salamander (emblem of King Francis I) with the crown of France shown above.